- Kotlin 97.6%

 | Include in rotation | All seven screens | Tick-list of screens the rotation cycle visits |

-| Digit font | Antonio | Antonio (firmware default) or Oswald |
+| Digit font | Antonio | Antonio (firmware default), Oswald, or Ubuntu (brand face) |

 | Inverted | off | White-on-black panels |